JoshRodd/bencode_py3/README.md

 It does not contain any tests or a benchmark.

-Ported to work with Python 3 by Adam Delman.
+Partially ported to work with Python 3 by Adam Delman.

-Packaged by Josh Rodd, josh@rodd.us
+Remainder ported to Python 3 and packaged by Josh Rodd, josh@rodd.us

 Submit patches to http://github.com/JoshRodd/bencode_py3